HB 2504 Compliance

 Public Access to Course Information Web Site

-Each institution of higher education, other than a medical and dental unit, is to make available certain course information to the public on the institution's Internet Web site.
+Each institution of higher education, other than a medical and dental unit, is to make available to the public on the institution's Internet website certain course information.
 In addition, the university must post information about work-study opportunities and departmental budgets.
 This information must be:

 - accessible from the institution's Internet website home page by use of not more than three links;

 - accessible to the public without requiring registration or use of a user name, a password, or another user identification;

 - available not later than the seventh day after the first day of classes for the semester or other academic term during which the course is offered; and